Interconnecting Computers: Architecture, Technology, and Economics

 There are three kinds of addresses.
 In order of increasing cost to implement the maps, and increasing convenience to the end nodes, they are:

-Hierarchical routing: the address is hierarchical.
+IBM token ring and several multiprocessors [4, 23] use this.
+A variation distributes the source route across the path; the address (called a "virtual circuit") is local to a link, and each switch knows how to map the addresses on its incoming links.
+ATM uses this variation.— Hierarchical routing: the address is hierarchical.
 Each switch corresponds to one node in the address tree and knows what links to use to get to its siblings, children, and parent.
 The Internet and cascaded I/O busses use this.

-Flat routing: the address is flat, and each switch knows what links to use for every address.
-Broadcast networks like Ethernet and FDDI use this; the implementation is easy since every receiver sees all the addresses and can just pick off those destined for it.
+FDDI use this; the implementation is easy since every receiver sees all the addresses and can just pick off those destined for it.
 Bridged LANs also use flat routing, falling back on broadcast when the map is inadequate.
-The mechanism for routing 800 numbers is mainly flat.
+The mechanism for routing 800 numbers is mainly flat.8.3 Deadlock

 Traffic traversing a composite link needs a sequence of resources (most often buffer space) to reach the end, and usually it acquires a resource while holding on to existing ones.
 This means that deadlock is possible.
 The left side of Figure 6 shows the simplest case: two nodes with a single buffer pool in each, and links connecting them.
 If traffic must acquire a buffer at the destination before giving up its buffer at the source, it is possible for all the messages to deadlock waiting for each other to release their buffers.